 Luckily, Amazon soon clarified, as seen above.
 And it’s not all doom and gloom.
 The ASIN crackdown will only apply to a selection of product titles.
 Anything with over 200 characters, non-readable symbols, promotional keywords, or no real information about the product is an ASIN violation.

 The FBA Product Title Requirements page spells it out.
 You should capitalize the first letter of each word, except for conjunctions and prepositions less than 5 letters long.
 Emojis, abbreviations for units of measurement (e.g. ’ for foot or ” for inch), and virtually all characters outside the English alphabet (e.g. -, &, ©) are not allowed.

 So, all non-compliant sellers will see their titles suppressed from search results starting July 22.
-Some will be able to review any ASIN violation using the “Suppressed” tab on their Inventory page in Seller Central.
+Some will be able to review any ASIN violation using the “Suppressed” tab on their Inventory page in Seller CentralAmazon Seller Central is a portal or a h… More.
 The rest will simply notice a sharp drop in sales.